-The usage charges section of your invoice has the total value for each meter that was consumed during your billing period.
-For example, the following screenshot shows a usage charge for the Azure Scheduler service.
+The Usage Charges section of your invoice shows the total value for each meter that was consumed during your billing period.
+For example, the following image shows a usage charge for the Azure Scheduler service.

 To learn more, see Prevent unexpected costs with Azure billing and cost management.

 External services or marketplace charges are for resources that have been created by third-party software vendors.
 Those resources are available for use from the Azure Marketplace.
 For example, a Barracuda Firewall is an Azure Marketplace resource offered by a third-party.
 All charges for the firewall and its corresponding meters appear as external service charges.